open-ephys/onix1-bonsai-docs/articles/hardware/np1e/gui.md

 ### Selecting AP gain

-The gain for the AP-band can be selected from the dropdown menu next to "AP Gain:".
+The gain for the AP-band can be selected from the dropdown menu next to `AP Gain`.
 For a list of possible gain values, check out <xref:OpenEphys.Onix1.NeuropixelsV1Gain>.
-If a gain calibration file has been selected, and it is valid, the gain correction that will be applied is displayed in the textbox underneath the dropdown menu, and is updated based on the current gain selected.
+If a gain calibration file has been selected and is valid, the gain correction that will be applied is displayed in the textbox underneath the dropdown menu and is updated based on the current gain selected.

 <p align="center">
   <img src="../../../images/neuropixelsv1e-gui-tut/headstage-ap-correction.png">